aridjayarecipes/cutesrecipes.web.app/content/post/1843-recipe-of-favorite-turmeric-carrot-tomato-soup.md

 - "1 Cup Water"
 - "1 tbsp Coriander leaves for garnishing"
 recipeinstructions:
 - "Clean all veggies.
 Remove skin of turmeric and cut in small pieces.
 Cut tomatoes and carrots too.
-It&#39;s fine if you cut them a but big as we will be cooking them in pressure cooker."
+It's fine if you cut them a but big as we will be cooking them in pressure cooker."
 - "Put everything in pressure cooker along with water and very little salt.
 Pressure cook for 3 whistles."
 - "Once done let it cook for 10 minutes.
 Strain out the stock and keep aside."
 - "Put the cooked veggies in a blender and make a nice puree."
 - "Now strain this puree into the stock."
-- "It&#39;s time to boil the soup with seasoning of pepper, salt and sugar."
+- "It's time to boil the soup with seasoning of pepper, salt and sugar."
 - "Pour hot soup into bowl top it with fresh cream and garnish with coriander leaves."
 categories:
 - Recipe